junxit/us-congress-code/title-10/chapter-47/sec-867a.md

 (Added Pub.
 L. 101–189, div.
 A, title XIII, § 1301(b), Nov.
 29, 1989, 103 Stat.
 1569; amended Pub.
 L. 103–337, div.
 A, title IX, § 924(c)(1), Oct.
 5, 1994, 108 Stat.
 2831; Pub.
 L. 114–328, div.
 E, title LIX, § 5332, Dec.
 23, 2016, 130 Stat.
 2935; Pub.
 L. 118–31, div.
 A, title V, § 533(a)(2)(A), Dec.
 22, 2023, 137 Stat.
 261.)

 ## Notes

-### Amendment of Subsection (a)

-Pub.
-L. 118–31, div.
-A, title V, § 533(a)(2)(A), (b), Dec.
-22, 2023, 137 Stat.
-261, provided that, effective on the date that is one year after Dec.
-22, 2023, and applicable with respect to any action of the United States Court of Appeals for the Armed Forces in granting or refusing to grant a petition for review submitted to such Court for the first time on or after Dec.
-22, 2023, with certain provisos, subsection (a) of this section is amended to striking out at end “The Supreme Court may not review by a writ of certiorari under this section any action of the United States Court of Appeals for the Armed Forces in refusing to grant a petition for review.”
-See 2023 Amendment note below.

 ### Editorial Notes